Sinclair Broadcast Group: 2011–2013

-Sinclair announced the purchase of eight stations owned or operated by New Age Media on September 25, 2013.
+In September 2013, Sinclair purchased eight stations owned or operated by New Age Media.
 As part of the deal, three stations—WSWB in Scranton/Wilkes-Barre, Pennsylvania, WTLH in Tallahassee, Florida, and WNBW-DT in Gainesville, Florida—would be sold by owner MPS Media to Cunningham, with Deerfield purchasing WTLF in Tallahassee.
-New Age Media and MPS Media terminated the deal on October 31, 2014, more than a year after it was announced.
+New Age Media and MPS Media terminated the deal on October 31, 2014.
 Sinclair purchased the non-license assets for all eight stations and began operating them through master service agreements the next day.

 2014–2016

 Sinclair signed an agreement in June 2014 to carry the classic film subchannel network GetTV in 33 markets by the end of September.
 In July of that year, Sinclair announced the launch of the American Sports Network (ASN) service, operating within its Sinclair Networks company.
 This service, which produces and distributes college sports broadcasts, is primarily carried on Sinclair stations.
 ASN was created as part of the company's foray into original, non-news content creation beyond Ring of Honor Wrestling and school sports.
 Subsequently, on August 21, 2014, the company announced the formation of Sinclair Original Programming, a new division concentrating on entertainment and commercial content.
 The company also announced plans for a future cable news network.
 The Original Programming division chief operating officer was announced as Arthur Hasson, general manager of Sinclair stations in Harrisburg, Pennsylvania.
 On August 20, 2014, Sinclair announced that it would swap WTTA in Tampa and KXRM-TV and KXTU-LD in Colorado Springs to Media General in exchange for WJAR in Providence, Rhode Island, WLUK-TV and WCWF in Green Bay and WTGS in Savannah, Georgia.
 The deal was part of Media General's merger with LIN Media, the owner of WLUK and WCWF and operator of WTGS at that time, as both Media General and LIN owned stations in the three markets, requiring both companies to sell off stations in conflicting markets due to the FCC's recent decision to scrutinize sharing agreements between stations owned by different licensees.
 The swap was approved by the FCC alongside the Media General-LIN merger on December 12, 2014.